 For the three months ended December 31, 2010, cash flow provided by operating activities was \$7.7 million compared to cash flow provided by operations of \$11.7 million for the comparable period in Fiscal 2009.
-Changes in the non-cash component of working capital provided an increase in cash flow from operations of \$6.5 million for the three months ended December 31, 2010 (due primarily to reductions in accounts receivable), compared to an increase of \$12.4 million for the three months ended December 31, 2009 (due primarily to reductions in accounts receivables and an increase in facility closing reserve).
+Changes in the non-cash component of working capital provided an increase in cash flow from operations of \$6.5 million for the three months ended December 31, 2010 (due primarily to reductions in accounts receivable), compared to an increase of \$12.4 million for the three months ended December 31, 2009 (due primarily to reductions in accounts receivable) due primarily to reductions in accounts receivables and an increase in facility closing reserve).